 Minnesota school districts have the ability to raise additional revenue through voter-approved excess levy referendums.
-The additional funding is capped at 26 percent of the general education formula allowance (\$5,302 GEFA x 26 percent CAP x 1.2593 Inflation = \$1,630).
+For fiscal year 2014, the additional funding is capped at the greater of 26 percent of the general education formula allowance (\$5,224 GEFA x .26 = \$1,358) or the 2004 cap adjusted for inflation based on the consumer price index (CPI) (\$1,294 2004 cap x 1.2593 CPI = \$1,630) per resident marginal cost pupil unit.
 The referendum formula determines the amount of the referendum that is state aid as compared to local levy.
-For fiscal year 2013, the District has authority for \$844 per pupil unit of excess levy authority, which raises a total of approximately \$4.1 million.
+For fiscal year 2014, the District has authority for \$844 per pupil unit of excess levy authority, which raises a total of approximately \$4.1 million.
 The District is presently \$786 below the referendum cap established by the Minnesota Legislature.
-About 89 percent of this revenue is provided from property taxes.
-The District's budget reductions for fiscal year 2013 amounted to \$472,011.
-Due to declining enrollment and increasing costs, the District is anticipating an \$800,000 shortfall for fiscal year 2015.
+Despite the projection of stable enrollment, the District is anticipating a \$1,000,000 shortfall for fiscal year 2016 as a result of costs increasing at a higher rate than the state funding the District receives.